rdinch/MathResourceStudio-Help/docs/reference/just-the-answers---answer-block.md

 An answer block section can be active, current, or inactive.

-Â· To make an answer block section Active, click in a blank space near the answer block section line on the far left-hand side of the document.
+- To make an answer block section Active, click in a blank space near the answer block section line on the far left-hand side of the document.

-Â· An Active answer block section is indicated by a solid dark blue line on the far left-hand side of the document (this line will not print on the document).
+- An Active answer block section is indicated by a solid dark blue line on the far left-hand side of the document (this line will not print on the document).
 An answer block section must be active to change that answer block section's options.

-Â· A Current answer block section is indicated by a solid pink line on the far left side of the document.
+- A Current answer block section is indicated by a solid pink line on the far left side of the document.
 A current answer block section is where the actual answer block is active within the section (a light blue border indicates an active answer block).
 In this case, the right-hand side options pane will display the settings for the answer block, not the section.

-Â· An Inactive answer block section is indicated by a solid light grey line on the far left-hand side of the document.
+- An Inactive answer block section is indicated by a solid light grey line on the far left-hand side of the document.
 In this case, neither the section nor the answer block is active.

 Change the background color

-1\.
-In the options panel, find and select "Background Color."
+1. In the options panel, find and select "Background Color."

-1\.
-Click the three dots (ellipsis) in the color box to open the color picker.
+1. Click the three dots (ellipsis) in the color box to open the color picker.

-2\.
-Choose the color you like.
+2. Choose the color you like.

-3\.
-Click "OK" to save your choice and apply the new color.
+3. Click "OK" to save your choice and apply the new color.

 Begin on new page